pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2012.md

 I do not know the reason
 thanks very much
 #### 2012-05-10 18:57:05 - Mike01915
-Just found this post, it�s very useful.
-I�d written a method to parse function argument lists that contain nested calls to functions that might also contain a list of arguments.
+Just found this post, it's very useful.
+I'd written a method to parse function argument lists that contain nested calls to functions that might also contain a list of arguments.
 For example the following argument string:

     'A1*atan2( A2, A3), power( 10, A4), ( B1 + B2 )/C10'

+Parses to:

-Parses to: ['A1*atan2( A2, A3)', 'power( 10, A4)', '( B1 + B2 )/C10']
+    ['A1*atan2( A2, A3)', 'power( 10, A4)', '( B1 + B2 )/C10']

 Now I can replace my method with just two lines: